Write a little about yourself. Just a paragraph will do.

 "all over the map" - that it's tough to delineate them in a

 meaningful, nutshell way.
-I like both fiction and non-fiction,
+I like fiction, non-fiction, and humor,

-foreign films and Hollywood and comedies, all sorts of music
+foreign films and Hollywood movies and comedies, all sorts of music

 (though mostly jazz), and Portland's many amazing restaurants